-The table below sets out two of the most significant votes for the Scheme over the year to 31 March 2022:
+The table below sets out 5 of the most significant votes for the Scheme over the year to 31 March 2023.
+The voting and engagement examples highlighted below are important to the Scheme in that they demonstrate sustained action taken in support of the Trustee's stewardship priorities.